kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/3929-no-cri-socket-annotation/README.md

 ### init: upload a global kubelet configuration with cri socket

-- `kubeadm init` will not add the annotation to node.
+- `kubeadm init` will not add the annotation to node any more.
-- `kubeadm init` will check the customized `--config` at first and if no cri socket is set, it will auto-detect it and save it global configuration and local as well.
+- `kubeadm init` will check the customized `--config` at first and if no cri socket is set, it will auto-detect it and save it global configuration. if `--cri-socket` is specified, we will use it in the local kubelet configuration and `kubeadm-config-instance.yaml`, but it will not be saved to the global configuration.

 ### join: can override it using --config